Ganzo Firebird G7533 Knife Review

 Package and manual

-As usual, GearBest will include their own inventory sticker on the box.
+As usual, GearBest will include its own inventory sticker on the box.

 Form